-Finally, it can be said that recruitment and retention are the most important components of acquiring them, keeping them engaged and finally being able to retain them are the major task of a also provided with the required training; receives proper compensation and benefits from the organization.
+Finally, it can be said that recruitment and retention are the most important components of HRIS.
+It goes without saying that it is the anchor of all HR policies and systems.
+Finding new talent, acquiring them, keeping them engaged and finally being able to retain them are the major task of a HR person.
+HRs also have to ensure that employees are not only able to do their work, but they are also provided with the required training; receives proper compensation and benefits from the organization.